rezendi/ykarma/HOWTO.md

  - populate .env.production in server and web
  - docker-compose build & docker-compose up -d
  - set up cron job
- - write ykarma address to .env.production to avoid deploying to a new contract next time
  - note chain data in /cbdata; delete if you want to start from scratch
  - Let's Encrypt and nginx.conf.ssl https://medium.com/bros/enabling-https-with-lets-encrypt-over-docker-9cad06bdb82b
  - Firewalls on DO https://www.digitalocean.com/community/tutorials/ufw-essentials-common-firewall-rules-and-commands